National Sandwich Day: Where to get deals and freebies on subs and sandwiches - NewsBreak

 Wendy’s

-For the entire month of November, Wendy’s is offering two of its breakfast sandwiches—the sausage, egg and cheese biscuit, or the or bacon, egg, and cheese biscuit—for just $1 apiece.
+For the entire month of November, Wendy’s is offering two of its breakfast sandwiches — the Sausage, Egg and Cheese Biscuit, or the or Bacon, Egg & Cheese Biscuit — for just $1 apiece.
 The deals are available at participating locations through the end of November, during local breakfast hours.

 Comments / 0